Fantastic Beasts

-Fantastic Beasts is a film series directed by David Yates, and a spin-off prequel to the Harry Potter novel and film series.
-The series is distributed by Warner Bros. and consists of three fantasy films as of 2022, beginning with Fantastic Beasts and Where to Find Them (2016), and following with Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022).
-Following the 2001–11 Harry Potter film series, Fantastic Beasts marks the second film series in the Wizarding World shared universe media franchise.
+Fantastic Beasts is a film series directed by David Yates and a spin-off prequel to the Harry Potter novel and film series.
+The series is distributed by Warner Bros and consists of three fantasy films, beginning with Fantastic Beasts and Where to Find Them (2016), and following with Fantastic Beasts: The Crimes of Grindelwald (2018) and Fantastic Beasts: The Secrets of Dumbledore (2022).
+Following the 2001–11 film series directly adapting the Harry Potter books, Fantastic Beasts is the second film series in the Wizarding World shared universe media franchise.

+Rowling wrote the original screenplays for each film, with Steve Kloves, a writer on the Harry Potter series, returning to rewrite parts of the third film.
+The main story arc following Albus Dumbledore and his agents' quest—principally, Newt Scamander during his magical creature-saving safaris—to overcome Gellert Grindelwald, his lost love, as the First Wizarding War and Second World War approach.

-The series was mainly produced by David Heyman, and stars Eddie Redmayne as the leading character: Newt Scamander, with Jude Law portraying Albus Dumbledore and with Colin Farrell, Johnny Depp and Mads Mikkelsen (replacing Depp in the third film) all portraying the third leading character: main antagonist Gellert Grindelwald.
-Ezra Miller, Katherine Waterston, Alison Sudol, Dan Fogler, Victoria Yeates, Jessica Williams, Callum Turner, and Richard Coyle also star.
-Rowling wrote the screenplays for each film, with Steve Kloves returning from the Harry Potter film series to co-write the third film: The Secrets of Dumbledore.
-Production has taken place over six years, with the main story arc following Dumbledore and his agents' quest to overcome Grindelwald, his lost love, as the First Wizarding War and Second World War approach.
+It stars Eddie Redmayne as the protagonist Newt Scamander, with Jude Law portraying Albus Dumbledore, and Colin Farrell, Johnny Depp, and Mads Mikkelsen all portraying the third leading character, antagonist Gellert Grindelwald.
+Also starring are Ezra Miller, Katherine Waterston, Alison Sudol, Dan Fogler, Victoria Yeates, Jessica Williams, Callum Turner, and Richard Coyle.

-Fantastic Beasts and Where to Find Them was released worldwide on 18 November 2016, followed by The Crimes of Grindelwald on 16 November 2018, and The Secrets of Dumbledore on 15 April 2022.
-The series has been commercially successful, having collectively grossed $1.8 billion across three films so far.
-However, the series has had a mixed critical reception, with many critics deeming it inferior to the Harry Potter films.
+Production of the series was led by David Heyman of Heyday Films and lasted over six years.
+The Fantastic Beasts series has been commercially successful, having collectively grossed over US$1.8 billion across three films, three times more than the budgeted costs.
+The first film received positive reviews while the later two films received mixed reviews.
+Some critics deemed the series overall to be inferior to the Harry Potter films.